18 Living Room Designs for Small Spaces – Fixes That Actually Help

 Why Small Living Rooms Feel Cluttered Even When They’re Clean

-The size of your room isn’t usually the problem.
+The size of your living room isn’t usually the problem.
 The furniture-to-room ratio is.

 The most common mistake renters make is pushing all furniture against the walls.
 It feels logical, clear the middle, open up the floor.
 But what it actually does is create a hollow ring of furniture around space, which reads as a waiting room, not a living room.
 The room loses any sense of intimacy or intentionality.